How to Cat-Proof Your Christmas Tree

 Christmas trees are no different - trees are for climbing, according to cats, so it will be a natural instinct that your cat wants to climb your Christmas tree!
 Here are some things you should consider to cat-proof your Christmas tree:

-Artificial or real tree?
+Artificial or Real Tree?

 Real Christmas Tree:

 If you like the smell of pine in your home and opt for a real tree, try and purchase a ‘no needle drop’ one, like a Nordmann Fir or a Norway Spruce.
-Needles can be dangerous for your cat if ingested, so try and purchase a tree that has been freshly cut to minimise needle drop.
+Needles can be dangerous for your cat if ingested, so try and purchase a tree that has been freshly cut to minimize needle drop.

 You can also help the longevity of your tree, delay needle shedding and keep your cat safer, if you: